Comparison

 When an app is enough

-It is often enough when you already have a spare device, want a simple visual cue, and prefer not to buy another piece of hardware.
+It is often enough when you already have a phone or tablet, want a simple visual cue, and prefer not to buy another piece of hardware.

 When hardware may still make sense